-Moinul Zaber, PhD, Research Fellow at LIRNEasia, is a computational social scientist and techonology policy specialist.
+Moinul Zaber, PhD, was a Research Fellow at LIRNEasia.
+He is a computational social scientist and technology policy specialist.
 He is currently working as an Associate Professor at the Department of Computer Science and Engineering, University of Dhaka, Bangladesh.
-His research focus is on spectrum management and policy, data driven techno-economic analysisand design thinking.
+His research focus is on spectrum management and policy, data-driven techno-economic analysis and design thinking.

 Moinul lead’s Data and Design lab (https://dndlab.org) where computational methods such as machine learning, data science, ideas of design thinking, theories of economics and public policy are explored to help solve public policy problems that may be better understood by harnessing data.
 The lab is currently focusing on research related to smart use of electricity, traffic, health, environment and ICT in education- all in the context of developing countries around the world.
 Moinul teaches data and design related courses on Human Computer Interaction, Neural networks and Machine Learning.
 At LIRNEasia Moinul worked on various projects related to Broadband policy, spectrum policy and most recently leading data scientific research on energy policy focusing Bangladesh.